Multi color Lamp using Amarino, Android and Arduino ‹ BUILD CIRCUIT

 Multi color Lamp using Amarino, Android and Arduino

-This tutorial is for novices who have never made any Android application or worked with amarino.
-I strongly recommend you to work with SensorGraph before you start doing this project.
-For doing SensorGraph project, please click on the following link: How to Make SensorGraph
+After doing this experiment, go for Amarino, because the core of Amarino is based on the experiment stated above.
+I strongly recommend you to work with SensorGraph project before you start doing the Multicolor lamp project.
+For doing SensorGraph project, please click on the following link: How to make SensorGraph

-We need following components/equipments for this experiment:
+We need the following components for Multicolor lamp experiment:

 b.
 Arduino Duemilanova ATmega 328